YunoHost/doc/auto_email_admin.md

 Since version 3.8, Yunohost offers, in graphical form within the administration area and via command line, a complete automatic diagnostic tool indicating the offsets between the optimum settings for a server and the current situation.

-This report is sent by e-mail every 24 hours, if errors or faults are found, and have not already been set to "ignore".
+This report is sent periodically, if errors or faults are found, and have not already been set to "ignore".

 ## Certificate Renewal (Let's Encrypt)